LivingLogic/LivingLogic.Python.xist/README.rst

 	-	It allows calling functions and procedures with keyword arguments.

-	-	Query results will be put into Record objects, where database fields are accessible as object attributes.
+	-	Query results will be put into :class:`~ll.orasql.Record` objects, where database fields are accessible as object attributes.

 	-	The :class:`~ll.orasql.Connection`` class provides methods for iterating through the database metadata.